 with cells representing the elementary units of organs

-- top-down information acquisition from the molecular cell phenotype to the genome level by differential single cell screens in diseased versus reference individuals.
-Hypothesis driven parameter selection is used for the cytometric information acquisition in combination with hypothesis-free exhaustive bioinformatic data analysis to access new knowledge spaces inaccessible to a-priori traditional hypothesis formulation.
+- top-down information from molecular cell phenotypes is acquired by differential single cell screens in diseased versus reference individuals.
+Parameter selection for the acquisition of cytometric information is hypothesis driven while exhaustive bioinformatic data analysis is hypothesis-free to address new knowledge spaces inaccessible to trditional a-priori hypothesis development.

-- this provides therapy related predictions of future disease course for individual diseased patients from altered molecular cell phenotypes.
+- generation of therapy related predictions of future disease course for individual patients (outcome predictions) from altered molecular cell phenotypes.

-- potential for optimized therapy selection, provision of therapeutic leadtime and early application of preventive therapies (preventive medicine, individualized medicine, personalized medicine) as a useful feature for everyday medicine,
+- potential for optimized therapy selection, increased therapeutic leadtime and application of preventive therapies (preventive medicine, individualized medicine, personalized medicine).

-- discriminatory data patterns (hotspots) from differential screens identify altered molecular cell phenotypes and provide access to the molecular reverse engineering of disease pathways by biomedical cell systems biology and to the discovery of new drug targets.
+- discriminatory data patterns (molecular hotspots) from differential screens by biomedical cell systems biology leading to the detection of new molecular drug targets.